cbfacademy/full-stack-javascript-assessment-HedonisticOpportunist/docs/tech/stack/considered_tech.md

 ## @P5-WRAPPER-REACT

-Although interesting, _@P5-wrapper/react_ [3] requires considerable React knowledge, and the project time frame needed to be more significant to accommodate that.
+Although interesting, _@P5-wrapper/react_ [3] requires considerable React knowledge, and there was not enough time for me to pick up the required knowledge.

 ## REACT-THREE-FIBER

-Similarly to _Three.js_ [1], _react-three_fiber_ [4] comes with a steep learning curve that would have posed a risk to the project's development.
+Like _Three.js_ [1], _react-three_fiber_ [4] comes with a steep learning curve that would have posed a risk to the project's development.

 ## REDUX